Iain3024/Iain3024.github.io/_posts/2017-2-1-Practice-of-delegate-and-observer-pattern.md

 I will implement these in two ways by using delegate and observer pattern.

-I assume that the log would be record in MS SQLServer and text file.
+First, I assume that the log would be record in MS SQLServer.
+Then, I will also record the log in text file.

 There are some common code both in delegate way and observer pattern way.